 Mind & Life Think Tanks are intimate, two- to three-day, self-organized gatherings designed to advance a particular project or problem within the contemplative sciences.
 Grants support the travel, accommodations and general organization of Think Tanks to convene small groups of collaborators including scientists, scholars, humanitarian leaders and changemakers, contemplative practitioners, educators and applied professionals to workshop a coherent topic with well-defined deliverables/outcomes and potentially high impact.

-Congratulations to our 2018 recipients!
+Congratulations to our 2019 recipients!

-Proposed Meeting Date: November 2018
+Proposed Meeting Date: August 2020

-Proposed Meeting Dates: November 2018; November 2020
+Proposed Meeting Dates: May 2020

 Adolescents bear the burden of complex global challenges head, yet as recent events have shown, they are also drivers of change.
 Youth mindfulness programmes (YMPs), now increasingly prevalent in educational and juvenile justice settings, are thought to promote resilience and emotional skills, drawing on neuroscience to inform interventions.
 Moreover, neurobiological ideas are frequently incorporated into curriculums and subsequently inform students’ developing concepts of selfhood.
 Despite the cultural implications, the research landscape is currently dominated by neurological and psychological approaches.
 However, neuroscience is an interpretive discipline embedded with cultural values, that warrants reflection.
 Drawing on critical neuroscience, we will bring together scholars from social science, education and neuroscience to examine how neuroscientific ideas are conveyed within YMPs and analyse their social implications.
 We will contribute: 1) preliminary qualitative analysis of program materials; 2) a socially and ethically oriented guidance briefing for interventions; 3) supplementary educational materials, and directives for future research.